-It took Hans Selye nearly forty years to put all the pieces together in the puzzle we call stress.
-If we read his works carefully, he not only explained exactly what stress is, he presented us with the key to preventing nearly all of our distress and managing the times when our distress is unavoidable.
+Hans Selye, the “Father of Stress,” explained exactly what stress is and gave us the key to preventing nearly all of our distress and managing the times when our distress is unavoidable.

 Since the psychiatrists had chosen to focus only on the negative aspects of stress, Selye spent a lot of time explaining that was only half of the story about stress.